 This course is not for you if...

 Hi!
 I’m Jeanne.
 I’m a middle school ELA teacher from Illinois and the founder of Teacher Off Duty--a blog dedicated to helping teachers save time, teach better, and live happier.
 Helping new teachers is my all-time favorite jam.
-With 4 years of teaching under my belt, 3 years mentoring as a cooperating teacher, 2 and a half as Department Chair, and a Masters degree in Curriculum and Instruction, I’ve got some really great experience with teaching and mentoring.
+With 6 years of teaching under my belt, including experiences mentoring as a cooperating teacher, serving as Department Chair, and a Masters degree in Curriculum and Instruction, I’ve got some really great experience with teaching and mentoring.
 I’m also not so far away from my first year that I can’t remember what it feels like to be just starting off.

 In my 2nd year teaching, I won an Outstanding Beginning Teaching Award and I didn't feel special enough for it at all.
 In fact, I knew then what I know now: I owed the early success largely to the strategic preparation I did before them.
 And now, I want to help you do the same.